 Real-time reserve pricing is designed to:

 The ISO’s dispatch software selects which resources will serve load or serve as reserves.
-It is geared to meet the system’s requirements for both actual electricity and reserves in the least-cost way possible.
+It is geared to meet the system’s requirements for both actual electricity and reserves for the lowest possible cost.

 Other sections of the ISO website may also be helpful to you.
 Of note: